resource-watch/data-pre-processing/soc_075_male_female_population_densities/README.md

 This calculation was done using Google Earth Engine, a free geospatial analysis system by Google.
 While the sytem is free you need to sign up with a Google account, which can be done [here](https://earthengine.google.com/).

-And you can run the code we used to preprocess this layer in Google Earth Engine here [here](https://code.earthengine.google.com/69705398b91fdcbdad2298f08ada5da4), and the code is also copied below.
+The code used to preprocess this layer in Google Earth Engine can be found [here](https://code.earthengine.google.com/69705398b91fdcbdad2298f08ada5da4) and is copied below.
 ```
 var female = ee.Image('projects/resource-watch-gee/soc_075_female_male_populations/female_density')
 var male = ee.Image('projects/resource-watch-gee/soc_075_female_male_populations/male_density')